1

 Colorado State Conservation Board

-• Disbursing state grant funds and direct assistance to the Conservation Districts
+• Financial Support: Disbursing state grant funds and direct assistance to Conservation Districts.

-• Developing training tools for long and short term planning, budgeting, and laws pertaining to local governance
+• Capacity Building: Developing training tools related to long and short-term planning, budgeting, and local governance laws.

-• Performing as a board of appeals for landowners appealing Conservation District activities
+• Oversight: Serving as a board of appeals for landowners challenging Conservation District activities.

-• Facilitating local conservation programs that improve soil health, water quality, water conservation, wildlife habitat, forest health, plant communities and energy conservation.
+• Program Facilitation: Supporting local conservation programs focused on improving soil health, water quality and conservation, wildlife habitat, forest health, plant communities, and energy conservation.

 Contact CSCB